angular-ui/bootstrap/src/tooltip/docs/readme.md

 - `tooltip-animation`: Should it fade in and out?
 Defaults to "true".
 - `tooltip-popup-delay`: For how long should the user have to have the mouse over the element before the tooltip shows (in milliseconds)?
 Defaults to 0.
+- `tooltip-trigger`: What should trigger a show of the tooltip?

 The tooltip directives require the `$position` service.

+**Triggers**

+The following show triggers are supported out of the box, along with their provided hide triggers:

+- `mouseenter`: `mouseleave`
+- `click`: `click`
+- `focus`: `blur`

+For any non-supported value, the trigger will be used to both show and hide the tooltip.